newwavechatt/STEADN/README.md

 Then, in this order:

-1. Swap the auth screen for `supabase.auth.signInWithOtp()`
-2. Replace the storage shim with reads and writes against the tables in `schema.sql`, keeping localStorage as the offline cache and syncing when a connection returns
-3. Record each advisor call in `ai_usage` and refuse in `api/ask.js` when the plan quota is spent
+1. Record each advisor call in `ai_usage` and refuse in `api/ask.js` when the plan quota is spent.
+Until this exists the thermometer is a courtesy and nothing caps your spend.
-4. Stripe, with a webhook writing to `subscriptions`
+2. Stripe, with a webhook writing to `subscriptions`
+3. Move from the single state blob in `auth.sql` to the normalised tables in `schema.sql`, which is what sharing and analytics need

 Before you trust the admin side, run the verification block at the bottom of `admin.sql`.
 Create a staff row for yourself, then a second ordinary account, and confirm every admin view comes back empty from the ordinary one.
 If it does not, the policy is not doing what you think.